axisgroup/evaluation-toolkit/2. Determining what to measure/Desirable Attributes.md

 - Is help documentation easy to search?
 Is it focused on the user's task?
 - Doest it list concrete steps to be carried out without being overwhelming?

+### Trustworthy
+- Does it maintian a proper scale?
+- Does it represent measures using approproate visuals?
+- Does it provide enough context to the user?

 Purposeful

 Supports creativity